JohnSwiftC/JohnSwiftC/README.md

-I develop backend services for Boilerexams, play CTFs with Purdue b01lers, contribute to projects like Nushell, and build weird projects in my free time. (payos 📞)
+I develop backend services for Boilerexams, play CTFs with Purdue b01lers, contribute to projects like Nushell.

 Also the head developer for the new
 Commodities and Markets Analytics Club.